Cannabis Regulators Respond to Coronavirus Concerns

 Pennsylvania

-The Department of Health’s Medical Marijuana Program told Cannabis Wire: “In Pennsylvania, medical marijuana dispensaries are considered the same as pharmacies, and so they are considered essential during this time of non-essential retail being shut down to mitigate and increase social distancing.”
+The Department of Health’s Medical Marijuana Program told Cannabis Wire on March 17: “In Pennsylvania, medical marijuana dispensaries are considered the same as pharmacies, and so they are considered essential during this time of non-essential retail being shut down to mitigate and increase social distancing.”

 Delivery is not allowed in Pennsylvania.

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.